jlord/sheetsee-cache/docs.md

 ### Sheetsee.addUnitsLabels(arrayObj, oldLabel, oldUnits)

 If you're using gData, the data directly from Tabletop, you'll need to format it before you use the d3 charts.
-You'll need to determine what part of your data you want to chart - what will be your label, what your charting, and what will be your units, how many of them are there.
+You'll need to determine what part of your data you want to chart - what will be your label, what your charting, and what will be your units, how many of them are there (this should be a number).

     var gData =  [{"name": "joe", "breed": "tabby", "age": 4}, {"name": "jesse", "breed": "siamese", "age": 2}]

-For istance, if from or original data we want to chart the age of each cat, we'll use:
+For istance, if from our original data above we want to chart the age of each cat, we'll use:

     Sheetsee.addUnitsLabels(gData, "name", "age")

-Which will return a simplified array, ready for the d3 charts:
+Which will return an array, ready for the d3 charts:

-    [{"label": "joe", "units": 4}, {"label": "jesse", "units": 2}]
+    [{"label": "joe", "breed": "tabby", "units": 4}, {"label": "jesse", "breed": "siamese", "units": 2}]

 ## Make a Map

 Sheetsee.js uses Mapbox.js, a Leaflet.js plugin, to make maps.

+Create an empty `<div>` in your HTML, with an id.

+    <div id="map"></div>

-You'll first need to create geoJSON out of your data so that it can map it.
+Next you'll need to create geoJSON out of your data so that it can be mapped.

 ### Sheetsee.createGeoJSON()